PROFESSIONAL DIPLOMA IN AVIATION LEASING AND FINANCE

 None of this would be possible, however, without the aircraft leasing and finance sector, which although relatively young, has already had a profound and far-reaching impact on the world.

-Over ten (10) instructor-led sessions, as well as through a series of practical hands-on workshops, students will explore and engage the core principles and concepts fundamental to understanding this industry.
+Over ten (10) sessions students will explore and engage the core principles and concepts fundamental to understanding this industry.

-The Diploma in Aviation Leasing & Finance is run over ten (10) sessions comprising of three-hour instructor-led lectures totaling 30 hours.
-The course can be done in class or fully online.
+The Professional Diploma in Aviation Leasing & Finance is run over ten (10) sessions comprising of three-hour lectures totalling 30 hours.
+The course can be done on demand and at your own pace.

-Diploma in Aviation Leasing and Finance content can be completed in class or fully online;
+Diploma in Aviation Leasing and Finance content can be completed at your own pace.

 - Course overview and timeline